tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 <p align="center"><img alt="mortician" class="shadow" src="https://user-images.githubusercontent.com/69171671/92833937-ef2e0200-f3c8-11ea-9749-a44013a441e4.png"></p>

 ### [Quick Colour changing](https://ankiweb.net/shared/info/2491935955)

 mattvsjapan suggests marking the pitch with this add-on.

+You can select a word,
+press a keyboard shortcut,
+and the word will change its color to a value you defined in Settings.
+You can set multiple shortcuts, one for each color you need.

 ### [Kanji Grid](https://ankiweb.net/shared/info/909972618)